Table of Contents

 During the Indian independence movement, human rights became a central issue.
 The leaders of the movement, such as Mahatma Gandhi and Jawaharlal Nehru, argued that human rights were essential for a free and democratic India.

-After independence in 1947, the Indian government adopted the Constitution of India, which enshrined a number of fundamental rights for all citizens.
+After independence in 1947, the Indian government adopted the Constitution of India, which enshrined many fundamental rights for all citizens.
 These rights included the right to life, liberty, and equality; the right to freedom of speech and expression; and the right to freedom of religion.

 Since independence, India has made significant progress in promoting and protecting human rights.
 However, there are still many challenges that need to be addressed.
 Human rights abuses continue to be committed in many parts of the country, and many people are still denied their basic human rights.

-Here are some of the key milestones in the evolution of human rights in India:
+Here are some of the key milestones in the development of human rights in India:

 The evolution of human rights in India is an ongoing process.
 As society changes and develops, new human rights challenges emerge.
 It is important to continue to fight for the promotion and protection of human rights for all people.